11 Vital Tips To Make Excel Spreadsheets More Efficient

 4. Employ Conditional Formatting with Caution

 Well, the Excel Conditional Formatting is volatile.
-This might be not known by many users, and the users may not notice the difference with small data sets and can result in a slow Excel spreadsheet if used on large data sets or utilized multiples times.
-But apart from that, it is easy to even make the blended data looks beautiful, I personally like this.
-Instead of doing the comparison yourself, you can simply look at a cell’s color or icon and easily notice how it compared with others.
+This might be not known by many users, and the users may not notice the difference with small data sets which can result in a slow Excel spreadsheet if used on large data sets or utilized multiple times.
+But apart from that, it is easy to even make the blended data look beautiful, I like this.
+Instead of doing the comparison yourself, you can simply look at a cell’s color or icon and easily notice how it compares with others.

-It is also recommended to use it carefully to optimize Excel file.
+It is also recommended to use it carefully to optimize Excel files.

-While creating data-driven dashboards, it is a good idea for converting data into an Excel Table.
-This is also beneficial in making formulas more understandable, makes the workbooks faster, and even optimize Excel files.
+While creating data-driven dashboards, it is a good idea to convert data into an Excel Table.
+This is also beneficial in making formulas more understandable, making the workbooks faster, and even optimizing Excel files.

 6. Convert Unused Formulas to Static Values

 It is said, “If you don’t need it, don’t keep it”.
-Plenty of formulas results in a slow Excel workbook.
-So if you are having formulas that are not needed, it is better to convert them into a static value just by pasting as values.
-This will ultimately help you to improve Excel performance.
+Plenty of formulas result in a slow Excel workbook.
+So if you have formulas that are not needed, it is better to convert them into a static value just by pasting them as values.
+This will ultimately help you to boost Excel performance.

 7. Maintain Entire Referenced Data in One Sheet

-Well, this is not possible always, but if you are able to do this, gradually your Excel sheet becomes faster.
+Well, this is not possible always, but if you can do this, your Excel sheet becomes faster.

 The logic behind this is simple; formulas in worksheets don’t require going far for the data when it is placed next in the same sheet.